heremaps/msdkui-android/Documentation/Guides/UserGuide.md

 For this layout we have nested four components ordered from top to bottom:
 - A HERE Mobile SDK UI Kit component: `WaypointList`
 - A HERE Mobile SDK UI Kit component: `TransportModePanel`
-- A `MapFragment` to show a route
+- An `AndroidXMapFragment` to show a route
 - A `Button` to advance to the next activity

 Note that all components share the same namespace `com.here.msdkui.<name_of_module>`.
 In this case, both components belong to the `routing` module.
 Since all HERE Mobile SDK UI Kit components are direct or indirect children of `View`, they behave like any other `View` component.

 ### Loading the map view
-Before we can start using our HERE Mobile SDK UI Kit components, please make sure to initialize the HERE MapFragment as shown in our [Quick Start](QuickStart.md) guide.
-We use a wrapper class called `MapInitializer` to request the required Android permissions and load the MapFragment:
+Before we can start using our HERE Mobile SDK UI Kit components, please make sure to initialize the HERE `AndroidXMapFragment` as shown in our [Quick Start](QuickStart.md) guide.
+We use a wrapper class called `MapInitializer` to request the required Android permissions and load the `AndroidXMapFragment`:
 ```java
 mapInitializer = new MapInitializer(this, this::onMapLoaded);
 ```

 Alternatively, you can use your own wrapper class or follow the steps on [developer.here.com](https://developer.here.com/documentation/android-premium/dev_guide/topics/app-create-simple.html).
-Please find the implementation details of how to initialize a HERE `MapFragment` in the source code of the example - or look for other HERE SDK examples on [GitHub](https://github.com/heremaps/here-android-sdk-examples).
+Please find the implementation details of how to initialize a HERE `AndroidXMapFragment` in the source code of the example - or look for other HERE SDK examples on [GitHub](https://github.com/heremaps/here-android-sdk-examples).
 This step does not involve any HERE Mobile SDK UI Kit specific actions.

 Usually, loading the map can take place in your Activity's `onCreate()`-method.
 Once the map is successfully loaded, we can access our inflated HERE Mobile SDK UI Kit components:
 ```java